RaghadAlmadani/Electrical-circuit-contains-6-servo-motors-/README.md

 ### Sweep circuit contains 6 servo motors:
 Hardware Required:
- 1. six Servo motor :
+ 1. Six Servo motor :
 >[!NOTE]
 >servo motor can rotate from 0 to 180 degree and it typically operate within a voltage range of 4.8V to 6V.
  2. Breadboard